Ilie-Ioan/C--Learning/README.md

 ## Upcoming Concepts

 In the next stages, I will be learning the following intermediate and advanced C++ topics:

-### Static Member Variables and Functions
-I'll learn about **static member variables and functions**, which are shared by all objects of a class, allowing for shared state or behavior without needing to instantiate the class.

 ### File Handling
 I'll further dive into **file handling** in C++, learning how to read from and write to files using streams.
 This will be crucial for building applications that require persistent data storage.